Stocks slip on Wall Street after last week's rally

-Stocks on Wall Street closed broadly lower Monday, giving back some of the big gains the market notched last week on hopes for interest rate cuts from the Federal Reserve.
+Stocks wavered in afternoon trading on Wall Street Monday, after a big jump last week on hopes for interest rate cuts from the Federal Reserve.

-The S&P 500 fell 0.4% and remains near its all-time high.
-The Dow Jones Industrial Average closed 0.8% lower after setting a record high on Friday.
-The Nasdaq composite closed 0.2% lower.
+The S&P 500 was down 0.2%, hovering around its all-time high.
+The Dow Jones Industrial Average fell 301 points, or 0.7% as of 3:09 p.m.
+Eastern time, pulling back from the record it set on Friday.
+The Nasdaq composite edged up 0.1%.

-The selling was widespread, with health care stocks among the biggest drags on the market.
-Pfizer fell 2.9% and Eli Lilly and Co. slid 2.3%.
+Health care stocks were the biggest drag on the market.
+Pfizer fell 2.5% and Eli Lilly and Co. was 2.2% lower.

-Gains for several big technology stocks helped temper the market’s losses.
-Alphabet, Google’s parent company, rose 1.2%.
-Technology heavyweight Nvidia rose 1%.
+Gains for several big technology stocks helped offset broader losses in the market.
+Alphabet, Google's parent company, rose 1.3%.
+Technology heavyweight Nvidia rose 1.9%.

+Keurig Dr Pepper sank 11.4% after saying it will buy Peet’s Coffee owner JDE Peet’s in a deal worth about $18 billion.

+Railroad stocks fell following a report that Warren Buffett informed CSX management that he is not looking to buy the railroad.
+Shares in CSX fell 4.7%.
+Union Pacific dropped 2.2% and Norfolk Southern was 2.4% lower.

 Treasury yields rose in the bond market following their big drop on Friday amid expectations that the Fed will cut its benchmark interest rate in September.